pavelekshin/fastapi-rates/README.md

 > [!CAUTION]
 > External API for rates - https://openexchangerates.org/ \
+> Changing the base currency is available only for paid plans.
-> free plan provide rates only for USD base
+> Free plan support only USD base

 > [!NOTE]
 > The from - query parameter by default assigned to USD